aaviator42/php-cron/README.md

 `v1.0`: `2022-04-12`

 ### Setup
-1. Put `php-cron.php` and `php-cron-stop.php` in a folder.
+1. Put `php-cron.php` and `php-cron-stop.php` in a folder on your server.
 You can rename both files if you want.
 2. Choose a name for your cron job and configure it in both scripts.
 3. Make sure `StorX.php` is in the same folder as the two scripts.
 Get it [here](https://github.com/aaviator42/StorX).
 4. Put your cron job commands in `cronMaster()` in `php-cron.php`.